 'Doctor Who': Ranking the Christmas specialsAdd to Favorites | Doctor Who

-Before tonight's premiere, here's our take on the past seven years of "Doctor Who" Christmas specials, ranked from best to worst:
+Before the Dec.
+25 premiere on BBC America, here's our take on past "Doctor Who" Christmas specials, ranked from best to worst:

 This is a given.
 David Tennant's send-off was the perfect goodbye to his Doctor, and his final words -- "I don't want to go" -- still make fans emotional to this day.
 Add that to the fact that the two-parter took viewers to Gallifrey, and this is the best Christmas special yet.

 2. 'A Christmas Carol'

 Matt Smith's first Christmas special is also his best to date.
 The episode had then-companions Amy and Rory largely absent as the Doctor helped this episode's Scrooge, Michael Gambon's Kazran Sardick, resolve his lifetime of crotchetiness.
 Like all of "Doctor Who's" best storylines, the underlying romance was beautiful and tragic, and "A Christmas Carol" was a lovely pause in Smith's mystery-heavy story arcs.